 Examples of Stunts Gone Wrong

 At first glance, it looks like everyone is doing their jobs during this stunt gone bad.
-A closer look, however, reveals the bases moving too much, making them unable to hold onto their flyer.
-Although it looks like the bases' arms were in the correct position, they weren't steady, and their legs weren't well-planted.
+A closer look, however, reveals the real problem.
+Although it looks like the bases' arms were in the correct position, each person was spaced too far apart, and the flyer fell right through the wide open space left in the center.

 This stunt ended with a base having a broken nose.
 From the video, it looks like the flyer didn't keep her legs tight through her final rotation and lost control of her descent.